xksteven/xksteven.github.io/resources/resume.md

 ### Publications
 **[Aligning AI With Shared Human Values](https://arxiv.org/abs/2008.02275)** __In Submission__
-	We create a new benchmark to evaluate AI Safety by measuring how well models agree with human values.
+	Created a new benchmark to evaluate AI Safety by measuring how well models agree with human values.

 **[Many Faces of Robustness: An Analysis of Out-of-Distribution Generalization](https://arxiv.org/abs/2006.16241)** __In Submission__
-	We collect a new dataset and introduce a new technique which achieves state of the art on out of distribution detection.
+	Collected a new dataset and introduced a new technique which achieves state of the art on out of distribution detection.

 **[A Benchmark for Anomaly Segmentation](https://arxiv.org/abs/1911.11132)** __In Submission__
-	In this work we both construct a synthetic dataset and utilize pre-existing datasets to evaluate different techniques for Anomaly Segmentation.
-We also show how some classic approaches can improve performance in this task.
+	Constructed a synthetic dataset and utilize pre-existing datasets to evaluate different techniques for Anomaly Segmentation.
+We also showed how some classic approaches can improve performance in this task.

 **[Natural Adversarial Examples](https://sites.google.com/view/icml2019-generalization/accepted-papers)** __ICML 2019 Workshop__
-	In this work we construct a dataset which captures long tail distributions to highlight where current models fail in terms of generalization.
+	Constructed a dataset which captures long tail distributions to highlight where current models fail in terms of generalization.

 **[DIODE: A Dense Indoor and Outdoor DEpth Dataset](https://diode-dataset.org)** __2019__
-	In this work we use a single depth sensor to capture both indoor and outdoor scenes to create the most accurate depth dataset to date.
+	Utilized a single depth sensor to capture both indoor and outdoor scenes to create the most accurate depth dataset to date.

 **[Analysis of Generative Adversarial Models](https://newtraell.cs.uchicago.edu/files/ms_paper/xksteven.pdf)** __2017__
-	This is my master's work in which I introduce a novel measure for quantitatively assessing the quality of generative models and present a method for utilizing GANs to interpret classifiers.
+	Introduce a novel measure for quantitatively assessing the quality of generative models and presented a method for utilizing GANs to interpret classifiers.